carlos-gg/carlos-gg.github.io/_pages/talks.md

 ## Selected talks:

+### Academic Data Science: conducting research at the interface of different disciplines

+Data Club @ UGA first seminar.
+I presented my work on image analysis and machine learning for astronomy, and the study of extra-solar planets via direct imaging.
+Then, I discussed the many challenges that we face as academic data scientists working at the interface of several disciplines.
+Finally, I concluded by listing some of the exciting opportunities that data science opens for us, young researchers, and our future (perhaps academic) careers.

+<script async class="speakerdeck-embed" data-id="f8cdb91a736a4529b5c9d87c7b29feac" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>

 ### High-contrast imaging post-processing methods for exoplanet detection and characterization

 Talk given at INRIA Grenoble - Rhône-Alpes.
 Here I presented my latests results on "Supervised detection of exoplanets in high-contrast image sequences" (see publications section).